-2.2 Install and Configure the XC System on the First SMW
+4 Install and Configure the XC System on the First SMW

-To install and configure the XC system on the first SMW, use chapters 1 through 3 of XC^{TM} Series Software Installation and Configuration Guide (CLE 6.0.UP02) S-2559.
+Install and configure the XC system on the first SMW, as described in the XC Series Software Initial Installation and Configuration Guide.
 The procedure for the first SMW is the same as for a system with a stand-alone SMW, except for these differences:

-- Unmanaged interfaces.
-During configuration, ensure that eth0 (interface to customer network) and eth3 (interface to admin network) are configured as unmanaged interfaces in the cray_global_net configuration template. - Power Management.
-If the Cray SMWHA software will be installed immediately after installing and configuring the first SMW, skip the procedures to configure Power Management on the first SMW.
-Power Management for the SMW HA system will be configured later in the HA fresh install process, when the PostgreSQL Power Management Database (PMDB) will be configured as a distributed replicated block device (DRBD) connected via eth5 on both SMWs.
+- During configuration, the eth0 and eth3 interfaces must be configured as unmanaged in the cray global net configuration template. - If the SMWHA software will be installed immediately after installing and configuring the first SMW, skip the procedures to configure Power Management on the first SMW.
+The SMW HA system will configure the PostgreSQL Power Management Database (PMDB) as a distributed replicated block device (DRBD) connected via eth5 on both SMWs.